rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

-1. Unrestricted, superintelligent, and capable AGIs which act like long-term, outcome expected utility maximizers (aka consequentialists) would cause an existential catastrophe if created with approaches reasonably similar to current ML. _(TODO: could this be made clearer?
+1. Unrestricted, superintelligent, and capable AGIs which act like long-term, outcome expected utility maximizers (aka consequentialists) would cause an existential catastrophe if created with approaches similar to current ML. _(TODO: could this be made clearer?
 Possibly remove some adjectives?)_ When I say 'outcome expected utility maximizer', I mean that the expected utility maximizer cares intrinsically about consequences (consequentialism) instead of about actions (deontology).
-We'll use the term consequentialism for the remainder of these post.
+We'll use the term consequentialism for the remainder of this post.
 We'll also go through this distinction in more detail below.
 This assumption is due to an inability to construct a human values utility function, an inability to perfectly inner align an agent's utility function, Goodhart's law, and [instrumental